118 Effective Dyslexia Teaching Strategies - Forbrain

 A top teaching strategy for dyslexia is to employ multisensory learning techniques.
 This approach engages multiple senses in the student to improve their engagement during reading-related tasks, reinforcing learning and memory.

 Teachers can incorporate activities involving touch, movement, sight, and sound.
-One approach with this multisensory methodology is Orton Gillingham.
+One approach to this multisensory methodology is Orton Gillingham.
 Several reading programs are available that are based on Orton Gillingham principles, such as:

-Example: When teaching spelling, I use the Simultaneous Oral Spelling (SOS) method, which follows the Orton Gillingham multisensory approach.
+When teaching spelling, I, as an SLP, use the Simultaneous Oral Spelling (SOS) method, which follows the Orton Gillingham multisensory approach.
 I call out a word and the student is asked to repeat the word, then spell the word out with their finger or tap out the sounds in the word.
 The student then says each letter or sound as they write the word.
 This helps students build phonological awareness skills through the use of visual, auditory, and motor channels.

 Provide Explicit Instruction